dasimmet/zig_pkg_tool/README.md

 that can be easily be converted to the svg form.
 For now, generated dot strings are not escaped and might break.

+Since the build graph is dependent on the original invocation of `zig build`, integration into the build system is not easy.
+It's easier to build `zigpkg` manually, and invoke `zigpkg dot <build_root>` with the same arguments as `zig build`.

 ```bash
 # cli
 ./zig-out/bin/zigpkg dot . install | dot -Tsvg > graph.svg